More than 140 wine lovers congregated at the home of Palate Press publisher, David Honig, for the Eighth Annual Palate Press Grand Tasting.

 - Filet Mignon with Horseradish Cream on Toasted Baguette with Carmelized Onions and Fresh Rosemary

 - Fig and Gorgonzola Crostini with Caramelized onion

-- Peking Duck Roll ups with Michigan Cherries
+- Peking Duck Roll-ups with Michigan Cherries

 Guests tasted wines from around the world.
 Countries represented included Argentina, Australia, Chile, the US, France, Germany, Italy, New Zealand, Portugal, South Africa, and Spain.
 US wines came from California, Oregon, Washington, Virginia, New York, Idaho, and Michigan.
 Wines came from the cellar, from winery entries, and from wines selected to round out the Tasting.

-There were grand cru and premiere cru wines, Napa Valley nobility, and small lot garagiste projects.
+There were grand cru and premier cru wines, Napa Valley nobility, and small lot garagiste projects.
 Prices ranged from a few dollars to a few hundred.
 Guests tasted the wines for what was in the bottle, not what was on the label.